1bhavyasingh1/typescript-serverless-monorepo-template/README.md

 ### Philosophy

-- 🔥 **Lightly Opinionated Best Practice.**  We make some decisions for you to save you time and more quickly get you to production.
+- 🔥 **Sensible Defaults.** We provide sensible, zero-config defaults when it comes to ESLint, Prettier, and TypeScript.
+We offer easily extensible system (see [this file](https://github.com/aacitelli/typescript-serverless-monorepo-template/blob/main/lib/eslint/index.js), where the Next.js config extends from the base config, for what we mean) for both ESLint and TypeScript.
 - 🔥 **Scalable, Futureproof Architecture.** Next.js has an extremely promising future, pnpm scales well as repo size increases, and your backend runs on AWS Lambda for near-infinite scalability that grows with your usage.
 - 🔥 **80/20 Rule.** We tried to pick the 20% of best practice tools that give you 80% of the benefit.

-### Installation
+### Installation & Setup

 This is available as a repository, rather than a template, to allow you to treat this as an "upstream" repo and get future updates.
 So, run the following command on your local environment: